TomDonoghue/AperiodicHistory/README.md

 ## Project Guide

 This project is a perspective / review of the historical literature.
 This project repository does some literature collections and analyses as part of the project.

+This project includes an annotated bibliography, which is available in the `annotated_bibliography` folder.

-You can step through all literature collection and analyses by stepping through the `notebooks`.
+You can step through all literature collection and analyses in the Literature related Jupyter notebooks.
+An additional notebook creates the example figures used in the manuscript.
+The `local` folder contains some local code for this project.

 ## Reference